Equality, Diversion and Inclusion Opportunities Policy

 Post-employment victimisation is also unlawful, for example, refusing to give a reference or providing an unfavourable reference because the former employee has done one of the protected acts set out above.

-Fortis will take all reasonable steps to eliminate victimisation in all aspects of employment.
+Fortis IBA will take all reasonable steps to eliminate victimisation in all aspects of employment.

 5.0 Recruitment, Advertising & Selection